gammacapricorni/happy-meraki-client-vpn/README.md

 Windows 10 doesn't like to play nice with the Meraki client VPN, especially when following Meraki's own setup instructions.

+Remind your end users to not save their VPN password.
+This can trigger a change to the password protocol.

 These scripts attempt to:
   1. Pre-emptively fix issues with NAT-Traversal.
 Commonly pops up when clients use cellphone hotspots.
   2. Simplify creating a split tunnel connection.